tdounias/Reed_Senior_Thesis/Data_and_results/results/Data_Wrangle_September/README.md

 *vhist_full_and_county_reg_creation*:

-      outputs two files, based on the following Paul directions:
+      outputs two files, based on the following adviser directions:

-      Getting the files tidied needs to be done carefully because you are juggling a lot of 3 gb files.
+      Getting the files tidied needs to be done carefully because you are juggling a lot of 3 GB files.

       I think what you initially will want to do is to create a file of voter registration IDs from the latest         (2016) voter registration file.